chenasraf/simple-scaffold/README.md

   changes and immediately be able to try them using `yarn cmd`.
 - Use `yarn build` to build the output
 - Use `yarn test` to run tests
 - Use `yarn cmd` to use the CLI feature of Simple Scaffold from within the root directory, enabling you to test different behaviors.
 See `yarn cmd -h` for more information.

   > This requires an updated build, and does not trigger one itself.
+From here you have several
+  > options:
+  >
-Either use `yarn dev` to watch
+  > - Either use `yarn dev` to watch and build automatically
-  > for changes and build, or `yarn build` before running this, or use `yarn build-cmd` instead,
+  > - Use `yarn build` before running this
-  > which triggers a build right before running the command with the rest of the given arguments.
+  > - Use `yarn build-cmd` instead, which triggers a build right before running the command with the
+  >   rest of the given arguments.